tiffanyv185/T1A3-HuyenTramTiffanyVo/README.md

 This code follows the PEP 8 style guide. the official guide for Python code.
 PEP 8 provides readable and cosistent conventions for code.
 The following is a summary of PEP 8 Style guide:
 * Indentation: Uses 4 spaces per indentation.
+* Limit all lines to a maximum of 79 characters.
 * Blank Lines: Surround top-level function and class definitions with two lines.
 Method definitions are surrounded by a single blanke line.
 * Imports: Imports are placed together at the top of the the file.
 * Whitespace: Use of whitespace to seperate elements in code, such as operators, commas and semicolons.